MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/azure-front-door.md

 Increase Origin response time
 =============================

-By default, Azure front door has an origin response timeout of 60 sec.
+By default, Azure Front Door has an origin response timeout of 60 sec.
 However, we recommend increasing this to 240 sec to match Portal request timeout, this would be important to ensure long running scenarios like file uploads or export to excel works properly.